tmokmss/deploy-time-build/API.md

 - *Implements:* aws-cdk-lib.aws_iam.IGrantable

-Build Node.js app and optionally publish the artifact to an S3 bucket.
+Build a container image and push it to an ECR repository on deploy-time.

 #### Initializers <a name="Initializers" id="deploy-time-build.ContainerImageBuild.Initializer"></a>